Skip to content

 console.log('Amount:', prepared.amount);

-console.log('Allowed mints:', prepared.mints);
+console.log('Allowed mints:', prepared.requiredMints);

-The returned PreparedPaymentRequest contains:
+The returned ParsedPaymentRequest contains:

 • transport - How to deliver the tokens (inband or http)